Jury questions posed during Bill Cosby's sex assault trial

 FRIDAY

-The portion of Constand's testimony where she talks about telephone calls to Cosby, as well as related phone records that were introduced as evidence.
+The portion of Constand's testimony where she talks about telephone calls she made to Cosby after she says he drugged and violated her.
+They withdrew a request for related phone records.

-The portion of her mother's testimony where she talks about a 2-hour phone conversation with Cosby, about a year after the sexual encounter.
+The portion of her mother's testimony where she talks about a 2.5-hour phone conversation with Cosby, about a year after the alleged assault.
 In the call, Gianna Constand said Cosby apologized and described himself as a "sick man."

+A sliver of Gianna Constand's testimony that the jury had just heard.
+O'Neill refused the request, telling the panel to use its collective recollection.

+The brief testimony of Constand's brother-in-law, Toronto police detective Stuart Parsons.
+He said he told her to tell the truth because "the truth is easy."
+He drove Constand to her interview with suburban Philadelphia police in January 2005 and testified that he advised her and her mother to record any conversations with Cosby.